Hone logo

 Key Requirements:

-• The function must accept a single argument: a tuple.
+• The function must accept a tuple of length 3 as input.

-• The function must unpack all elements from the input tuple.
+• The function must unpack the tuple into three distinct variables.

 Expected Behavior: